MirakelX/mirakel-android/README.md

 ## Translations

 Please help us to translate the app: http://crowdin.net/project/mirakel.
-If your language is not listed theire, just write us an e-mail.
+If your language is not listed there, just write us an e-mail.

 # Contact